PsykeDady/mowish/documentation/ENGLISH.md

 You can now use mowish from script context menu of nautilus (select random file from directory &rarr; right click &rarr; scripts &rarr; Organize Directory.
 You can also run with right click on directory to order)

-> NOTE:
+##### **NAUTILUS LIMITATIONS**

->
+- script menu will appear only if you click with right button on file.
-> Due to nautilus limitation, script menu will appear only if you click with right button on file.
+- script is not global installable, every user have to install script in their own directory
 #### nemo action
 If you have nemo file manager (usually from Cinnamon DE) to install script you can write: